whalelephant/CertX/muggleAuth/readme.md

     message: {
         # The known identifier, e.g. Alice's muggle did
         holder: did,
-        # The identifier for the verifier, e.g. Alice's new did created for the retaurant
+        # The identifier for the verifier, e.g. Alice's new did created for the restaurant
         subject: did,
         # Verifier this proof is meant to be for, e.g. restaurant
         verifier: did,